How to Show Promotions on Your Resume: Guide + Examples

 Who is it best for?

 This method is well-suited to promotions that include both a title change and a change in the duties and responsibilities performed.
 Typically, this promotion shows career progression.
-For example, a common scenario for this kind of promotion is when someone moves from an entry-level position to a low-level managerial position or from middle to upper management.
+For example, a common scenario for this kind of promotion is when someone moves from entry-level to low-level managerial positions or from middle to upper management.

 This method is also suitable if you have made lateral moves to positions outside your normal wheelhouse, such as when a web developer at a tech company becomes a project manager in another department.